 Scilex Holding Company ("Scilex" and together with its wholly owned subsidiaries, the "Company") is the successor entity to Vickers Vantage Corp.
 I ("Vickers"), a special purpose acquisition company.
 The Company is an innovative revenue-generating company focused on acquiring, developing and commercializing non-opioid pain management products for the treatment of acute and chronic pain.
-The Company was originally formed in 2019 and is a majority-owned subsidiary of Sorrento Therapeutics, Inc. ("Sorrento").
-Scilex currently has three wholly owned subsidiaries, Scilex Inc. ("Legacy Scilex"), Scilex Pharmaceuticals Inc. ("Scilex Pharma") and Semnur Pharmaceuticals, Inc. ("Semnur").
+The Company was originally formed in 2019 and currently has five wholly owned subsidiaries, Scilex Inc. ("Legacy Scilex"), Scilex Pharmaceuticals Inc. ("Scilex Pharma"), Semnur Pharmaceuticals, Inc. ("Semnur"), SCLX DRE Holdings LLC and SCLX Stock Acquisition JV LLC.
 The business combination with Vickers ("Business Combination") was closed in November 2022.

 The Company launched its first commercial product in October 2018, ZTlido (lidocaine topical system) 1.8% ("ZTlido"), a prescription lidocaine topical system that is designed with novel technology to address the limitations of current prescription lidocaine therapies by providing significantly improved adhesion and continuous pain relief throughout the 12-hour administration period.
 The Company in-licensed the exclusive right to commercialize GLOPERBA (colchicine USP) oral solution ("GLOPERBA"), a Federal Drug Administration ("FDA")-approved prophylactic treatment for painful gout flares in adults, in the United States ("U.S.").
 In February 2023, the Company acquired the rights related to ELYXYB (celecoxib oral solution) ("ELYXYB") and the commercialization thereof in the U.S. and Canada.
 ELYXYB is a first line treatment and the only FDA-approved, ready to use oral solution for the acute treatment of migraine, with or without aura, in adults.
-In April 2023, the Company launched ELYXYB in the U.S. The Company is planning to commercialize GLOPERBA in the U.S. in 2023.
+In April 2023, the Company launched ELYXYB in the U.S. The Company is planning to commercialize GLOPERBA in the U.S. in 2024.

-The Company is currently developing three product candidates, SP-102 (10 mg, dexamethasone sodium phosphate viscous gel), a Phase 3, novel, viscous gel formulation of a widely used corticosteroid for epidural injections to treat lumbosacral radicular pain, or sciatica ("SP-102" or "SEMDEXA"), SP-103 (lidocaine topical system) 5.4% ("SP-103"), for the treatment of acute low back pain, and SP-104 (4.5 mg, low-dose naltrexone hydrochloride delayed-burst release low dose naltrexone hydrochloride capsules) ("SP-104"), a novel formulation for the treatment of fibromyalgia that has completed multiple Phase 1 trial programs and is expected to initiate Phase 2 trials in 2023.
+The Company is currently developing three product candidates, SP-102 (10 mg, dexamethasone sodium phosphate viscous gel), a Phase 3, novel, viscous gel formulation of a widely used corticosteroid for epidural injections to treat lumbosacral radicular pain, or sciatica ("SP-102" or "SEMDEXA"), SP-103 (lidocaine topical system) 5.4% ("SP-103"), a Phase 2, next-generation, triple-strength formulation of ZTlido, for the treatment of chronic neck pain, and SP-104 (4.5 mg, low-dose naltrexone hydrochloride delayed-burst release low dose naltrexone hydrochloride capsules) ("SP-104"), a novel formulation for the treatment of fibromyalgia that has completed multiple Phase 1 trial programs and is expected to initiate Phase 2 trials in 2024.
 Since inception, the Company has devoted substantially all of its efforts to the development of SP-102, SP-103, SP-104, and the commercialization of ZTlido.
-In 2023, the Company will also devote efforts on the commercialization of GLOPERBA and ELYXYB.
+In 2024, the Company will also devote efforts on the commercialization of GLOPERBA and ELYXYB.